 Collect the regulatory status of these two requirements and align the understanding of those regularotry requirements within RAN4 group

-RAN4 further discuss whether there is possible equivalence between radiated and conducted spurious emission requirements
+RAN4 further discuss whether there is possible way to harmonize between radiated and conducted spurious emission requirements

 Then further discuss whether RAN4 could make decision on any skipping rule or simplification rule, if so, after the decision RAN4 can send the information to other SDOs

+OPPO: it is challenging to do anything on the regulation requirement.
+In RAN4, we can exploit the chance to harmonize the radiated and conducted requiremments.

+Qualcomm: we focus on the worst cases.
+Our goal is to use conducted test to replace the radiated one in some selected worst cases.

+Samsung: it is hard to make conducted and radiated requirement equivalent

+Nokia:spurious emission needs to be clearly specified.
+Not all spurious emission are testable based on conducted test.

+Keysight: it can be very challenging if not impossible to make radiated and conducted spurious emission equivalent or harmonized.
+It is questionable to continue pushing into the direction the WF suggests.

+Apple: difficult to establish the 1:1 mapping between the conducted and radiated spurious emission

+Ericsson:it is unclear if we are allowd to use conducted to replace the radiated one even in the selected worst case.
+Also, agree with Keysight’s points.

 Issue 2-1-4: Testability of multi-Tx/Rx conducted case via OTA testing